— Researched and reviewed by Dr. Sandip Roy.

 - Letting go of inner anger and resentment (intrapsychic state): The first part is the most essential part of forgiveness.
 In essence, it means you stop feeling angry or resentful over the transgression.

 - Telling the offending person “I forgive you” (interpersonal act): The second part is secondary.
 You may choose not to return the relationship to normalcy.

 “The weak can never forgive.
 Forgiveness is the attribute of the strong.”― Mahatma Gandhi

 Based on these two dimensions, there can be four types of forgiveness:

-- Hollow forgiveness (no intrapsychic but interpersonal) – when you tell them “I forgive you” but do not forgive them actually in your mind.
+- Hollow forgiveness: when you tell them “I forgive you” but do not forgive them actually in your mind.

-- Silent forgiveness (intrapsychic but no interpersonal) – when you forgive them in your mind, but do not let them know.
+- Silent forgiveness: when you forgive them in your mind but do not let them know.

-- Total forgiveness (both intrapsychic and intrapersonal) – when you forgive them in your heart and tell them you have forgiven them.
+- Total forgiveness: when you forgive them in your heart and tell them you have forgiven them.

-- No forgiveness (neither intrapsychic nor interpersonal) – you continue holding a grudge against them.
+- No forgiveness: when you continue holding a grudge against them.

-While forgiving, there is no need to let them know you are forgiving them; you can forgive them “silently.”
-And you have no responsibility for helping them release their guilt.
+There is no need to tell them you forgave them, as you can forgive them “silently.”
+You also have no responsibility to ease or release their guilt.